ecmwf/metview-docs/docs/confluence/tutorials/vapor_tutorial.rst

   However, real life examples can easily result in huge VAPOR files (gigabytes).
   Therefore you should always **carefully select the output path** for the GRIB to VAPOR conversion.

-Now save your `VAPOR Prepare <https://confluence.ecmwf.int/display/METV/VAPOR+Prepare>`_ icon then right click Execute to run the conversion.
+Now save your :ref:`VAPOR Prepare <vapor_prepare_icon>` icon icon then right click Execute to run the conversion.
 The icon will first turn orange then green when the conversion finishes.

-To visualise the VAPOR data generated please follow the instructions `here <https://confluence.ecmwf.int/display/METV/VAPOR+Tutorial#VAPORTutorial-visualisation>`_.
+To visualise the VAPOR data generated please follow the instructions :ref:`here <vapor_tutorial_visualisation>`.

 Converting model level data with elevation
 ******************************************